Fanteria/custom-keyboard/README.md

 - PCB or wire for connection
 - keyboard case

-### Wiring

 ### Building keyboard

 Solder keyboard is relatively easy, but it's lot of soldering.
 Just hold on wiring schema and everything will be ok.

+#### Wiring

+Wiring is simple it's only matrix of keyswitches.

+#### Tutorials

-If you are want some detailed tutorial, [here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.
+If you want some detailed tutorial, [here](https://sachee.medium.com/building-my-first-keyboard-and-you-can-too-512c0f8a4c5f) is really nice guide about building your own dactyl keyboard.
 If you rather see video, you can check [this](https://www.youtube.com/watch?v=y0F8Mig40m0).

 ## Pro micro software